- 1024px Kweek rizomen Elytrigia repens

 - The most effective post-harvest technique is to leave stubble uncultivated and allow couch to grow to 4-5 leaves, typically 10 – 15 cm high, before spraying with 1.44 kg a.i./ha of glyphosate.
 Cultivating prior to spraying reduces overall control as new plants are likely to emerge post-spraying from damaged fragments of rhizome.

-- Glyphosate is not very rainfast, and it important that no rain falls for at least 6 hours, and preferably 24 hours, after spraying.
+- Glyphosate is not very rainfast, and it is important that no rain falls for at least 6 hours, and preferably 24 hours, after spraying.

 - Efficacy can be reduced by hard water so using a water conditioner can be helpful.